 This project would allow for the construction of a new water tank and pump station at 8850 W. Huguenot Road.
-The new facilities will be constructed on a portion of 71-acre Larus Park fronting on W. Huguenot Road adjacent to Fire Station #25 and an existing City water tank, however, the tank and pump station are being constructed by and for Chesterfield County.
+The new facilities will be constructed on a portion of 71-acre Larus Park that fronts on W. Huguenot Road.
+It is adjacent to both Fire Station #25 and an existing City water tank.
+The tank and pump station are being constructed by and for Chesterfield County.
 The City will retain ownership of the property and will lease the land to the County for the facilities.

 The City's Water Treatment Plant is a regional facility providing water to surrounding municipalities including Hanover County, Henrico County and Chesterfield County.
 The water plant has a permitted capacity of 132 million gallons per day (mgd) and currently treats, on average, approximately 60 mgd to serve the water demands of the region.
 The City has been providing Chesterfield County with water since the early 1990's and today provides up to 27 mgd.
-The proposed Huguenot Pump Station and Tank will allow the City to supply an additional 10 mgd of water to Chesterfield County to meet projected increased water demands in the County.
-The applicant's report notes that the close proximity of the proposed County tank to the existing City tank will allow the tanks to be interconnected and allow both the City and County the ability to share storage if one of the tanks is out of service, providing beneficial redundancy for both the County and City.
+The proposed Huguenot Pump Station and Tank will allow the City to supply an additional 5 mgd of water to Chesterfield County to meet projected increased water demands in the County.
+Additionally, Chesterfield County contributed over \$90,000 toward the purchase of an adjacent 18-acre parcel from the Redford Land Trust at 8778 West Huguenot Road to be incorporated into the park.
+Chesterfield's contribution paid for over 4 acres of forested land.

 Staff finds the proposal to be consistent with the recommendations of the Urban Design Guidelines and Master Plan.
-Staff notes that the proposal has the support of the City's Department of Parks, Recreation and Community Facilities, on whose land the facilities will be located, as well as the Departments of Public Utilities and Fire and Emergency Services.
-Staff is appreciative of the efforts to screen the proposed facility, however, would ask the applicant to consider additional opportunities to screen the facility from the Huguenot Road vantage point.
-Therefore, it is Staff's position that the Urban Design

-Committee should recommend that the Planning Commission grant conceptual approval, with the following conditions:
+Staff notes that the proposal has the support of the City's Department of Parks, Recreation and Community Facilities, on whose land the facilities will be located, as well as the Departments of Public Utilities.
+Staff is appreciative of the efforts to address conditions from the conceptual approval.
+Therefore, it is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant final approval as presented.